Some Books About Illinois Farming

 The story of the local soil improvement association that inspired the American Farm Bureau movement, is told in Native Soil: A History of the DeKalb County Farm Bureau by Eric W. Mogren (Northern Illinois University Press, 2005).

-For books about Illinois's pioneering food processing firms, see Some Books About Illinois Business. ●
+For books about some of Illinois's pioneering food processing firms, see Some Books About Illinois Business. ●